 Type the command to execute LAMMPS into the command-line interface to execute the LAMMPS software [1-TXT].
 This will run a constant [2] NVT (pronounce as N-V-T) simulation on the water molecules [3-LM], and the key output file is generated [4-TXT].

 SCREEN: Talent types at the command-line.
-TEXT: mpiexec -n 16 lmp_mpi < input.prod
+TEXT: mpiexec -np 16 lmp_mpi < input.prod

 SCREEN: screen shows the simulation running.